 And those with a sweet tooth should scan menus for 'talagoutes', a blissful pancake situation including honey, walnuts, sesame seeds and cinnamon.

 With so much history and beauty to choose from, you may find it difficult to decide where to start your trip to Rhodes.
-Find out more here
+Find out more about holidays to Rhodes here

 Delving deeper into Rhodes Town's old city